Security-Onion-Solutions/securityonion-docs/rules.rst

 Snort Registered
 ----------------

--  optimized for Snort
+-  NOT optimized for :ref:`suricata`
--  Snort SO (Shared Object) rules only work with Snort not :ref:`suricata`
+-  Snort SO (Shared Object) rules do NOT work with :ref:`suricata`
 -  same rules as Snort Subscriber ruleset, except rules only retrievable after 30 days past release
 -  **free**